Day 1: Tarapota - Yurimaguas, Tunnel Area and ACONABIKH Reserve

 We drive from Tarapota to Yurimaguas through the tunnel area, which is a classic site to see the Dotted Tanager, Purplish Euphonia and Blackish Pewee.
-The area is also good for Wattled Guan, Cock of the Rock, Cliff Flycatcher and Tanager flocks.
+The area is also good for Wattled Guan, Andean Cock-of-the-Rock, Cliff Flycatcher and Tanager flocks.

 At km 24.5 we leave the roadside to bird at the ACONABIKH reserve and enjoy one of Kolibri Expeditions famous field lunches.
 At the bird feeders we will look for the rare, endemic Koepcke’s Hermit and the Gould’s Jewelfront, among many other hummingbird species